-This system prevents the key from being removed unless the shift lever is in PARK and the shift knob push-button is out.
+This system prevents the key from being removed unless the shift lever is in PARK.
 It also prevents shifting out of PARK unless the key is in the ACC, or ON positions, and the brake pedal is depressed.

 DOOR LOCKS